 Two urban sites, approximately 500 m away from each other, were adopted for sampling in this study (Fig. 1).
-One site was 18 m away from the curb of a heavy traffic (Chengfu) Road at the north western area in Beijing, which was physically located inside a street canyon.
+One site 90 was 18 m away from the curb of a heavy traffic (Chengfu) Road at the northwestern area in Beijing, which was physically located inside a street canyon.
 It was referred to as street site afterwards.
-The daily average traffic volume on this road was 1.9×10^3 vehicles h-1 with the maximum of $2.2 - 2.4 \times 10^3$ vehicles h-1 in the morning and afternoon rush hours.
+The daily average traffic volume on this road was $1.9 \times 10^3$ vehicles h-1 with the maximum of $2.2 \cdot 2.4 \times 10^3$ vehicles h-1 in morning and afternoon rush hours.
 A space-heating boiler with a stack in ~50 m height was approximately 200 m away from the street site at the northeast.
-The site on the rooftop of an academic building inside the campus of Peking University (~20 m above the ground level) was approximately 200 m away from the nearest Zhongguancun North Street.
+The site on the rooftop of an academic building inside the campus of Peking University (~20 m above the ground level) was approximately

+95 200 m away from the nearest Zhongguancun North Street.
 The site is referred to as the rooftop site in this study and was assumed to represent the urban background.

 Two sampling campaigns were conducted in winter 2011 and spring 2012, respectively.
-The winter sampling in 2011 included two phases, i.e., 1) only one FMPS operated on 10-15 December at the street site; 2) two FMPS operated on 16-23 December at the street site and rooftop site, respectively.
-The weather is typically sunny and dry during the sampling campaign with surrounding air temperature from -9.5°C to 12.8°C (see Supplementary, Fig. S1).
-Relative humidity (RH) varied from 13% to 49% during NPF days.
-On 12-17 April 2012, the two identical particle sizers were deployed at the rooftop site for inter-comparison.
+The winter sampling in 2011 included two phases, i.e., 1) only one FMPS operated in 10-15 December at the street site; 2) two FMPS operated in 16-23 December at the street site and rooftop site, respectively.
+The weather is typically sunny and dry during the sampling campaign with surrounding air temperature from $-9.5^{\circ}$ C to $12.8^{\circ}$ C (see Supplementary, Fig. S1).

+In 12-17 April 2012, the two identical particle sizers were deployed at the rooftop site for inter-comparison.
 The simultaneous measurements at two sites started from 18 to 27 April 2012.
 The ambient temperature ranged from 8.2°C to 31.5°C during the spring sampling period (Fig. S1).
 Sunny days occurred on 12-17 April and 25-27 April 2012 with ambient RH below 55%.
 Either rainy or cloudy days occurred in the remaining 7 days.